-CDASH Team Projects
+Current CDASH Team Projects

+The CDASH team is currently working towards the publication of CDASH Version 2.0.
+This version will include minor updates and clarifications.
 In addition, the CDASH Team has been working on a number of related and collaborative projects that include the development of new domains and associated documents for medical devices and therapeutic area CRFs.
 Following are short summaries about these CDISC projects:

 •CDISC Device Standard

 The CDISC Device team is comprised of members from the CDASH and SDS team and is working to develop the basic collection fields and the submission variables and mappings to support a majority of device studies.
-The Device team recently published draft SDTM constructs for public comment.
+The Device team published draft SDTM constructs for public comment.
 Work on the collection aspects will commence as soon as the submission elements are agreed.

 •CDISC Therapeutic Area CRFs

 The CDASH team is collaborating with other CDISC teams to develop therapeutic area (TA) specific CRFs to be used together with the safety CRFs described in the CDASH standard.
 Draft TA specific CRFs will be released for public review according to the CDISC consensus process.